Isabelle-Moura/Isabelle-Moura/README.md

 ## **👉 Here's Some Fun Facts About Me:**
 - 🇧🇷 I'm brazilian!
 (I was born and raised in Rio de Janeiro, RJ)
-- 🖍 One of my secret talents is drawing.
-- 🐕🐈 I love cats and dogs!
 - 💕 My biggest priorities are God and my family.
-- ✨ I love books, musics, movies, TV shows and k-dramas (not necessarily in this order).
+- 🖍 One of my secret talents is drawing and rotate pens.
+- 🐕🐈 I love cats and dogs! (and Capybaras, but you guys are not ready for this conversation)
+- ✨ Basically, I loooooove to read books and listen to music (but good music, not nowadays).
 - 🇰🇷 🇫🇷 I'm fluent in English, but i also know a little bit of French and Korean.
+- 👩‍🍳 Not that anybody asked, but I also can cook.
+Am i a masterchef?
+Nope, but i try.
-- 🥁 My favorite band is Queen (And one of my favorites Queen's songs are: Hammer to Fall, Love of My Life, You're My Best Friend and, of course, Bohemian Rhapsody).
+- 🥁 My favorite band is Queen (And one of my favorites songs are: Hammer to Fall, Love of My Life, You're My Best Friend and, of course, Bohemian Rhapsody).
 - 🛐 One of my favorite Bible verses is: "For I consider that the sufferings of this present time are not worth comparing with the glory that is going to be revealed to us." - Romans 8:18
-- 💬 Some of my favorite quotes are: "Expect nothing from others, some from yourself and everything from God." and "Be yourself; everyone else is already taken.".
+- 💬 Some of my favorite life quotes are: "Expect nothing from others, some from yourself and everything from God." and "Be yourself; everyone else is already taken.".
 - 🤢 Don't ask me why (because i don't have a clue), but i can't stand chocolate milk🤮
 - ☕ I LOVE COFFEE!!!!
 I just... can't survive without it!
 (Hint: Drink your coffee with some cookies.
 It's THE best thing ever😜)